Evivo® Infant Probiotic Powder

-Evivo is a daily powder intended for babies fed any amount of breast milk to help establish a protective gut microbiome and support healthy immune function.
+Evivo infant probiotic powder contains B. infantis EVC001, a strain baby needs.
+Taken daily, Evivo is intended for babies (0-36 months) fed any amount of breast milk to nourish, guide, and protect.
+Evivo helps establish a protective gut microbiome to support healthy digestive and immune function.
 Each box comes with a 4-week supply (28 sachets/box).
+HSA/FSA Eligible

-- Help support healthy immune function 5, 7
+- Help support developing immune systems 5, 6

 Starting at $75.00

 "Thrive Pediatrics recommends Evivo to all their newborn breastfeeding infants.
 We know the importance of establishing a healthy gut from day one to help infants absorb all of the wonderful nutrients found in breastmilk.
 We have noticed that infants at our practice that are fed Evivo have less instances of gas, fussiness, and colic related symptoms.
 We believe in the importance of gut health and partnering with Evivo has helped our babies THRIVE."

 Dr. Deanne Miller